 Lincoln, IL 62656

-In a comparison analysis involving all medical centers and hospitals throughout the US, Abraham Lincoln Memorial Hospital maintains an overall “A-” score, ranking it in the 73rd percentile.
+In a comparative analysis involving all medical centers and hospitals throughout the US, Abraham Lincoln Memorial Hospital maintains an overall “A-” score, ranking it in the 73rd percentile.
 The calculated ranking uses publicly available information including patient flow, patient satisfaction, and reported complications.
 A low to median score might indicate a high percentage of medical malpractice, mistakes, and errors occurring at the facility.

 The emergency department every hospital requires a smooth flow of inpatient and outpatient care to ensure that every patient receives quick treatment without delay.
 While this facility ranks in the 52nd percentile for incoming patient flow (a measurement of the efficiency of how the patients are initially evaluated) in the 69th percentile and discharged patient flow (a measurement of how efficient less sick individuals are treated), they rank in the 40th percentile for admitted patient flow.
 This means that the Medical Center is inefficient in handling sicker patients.